 Now you have many good reasons (11 to be exact!) reasons to eat cherries.
 I eat cherries every day when they’re in season.

 Last year I was given a few big boxes of cherries, so I needed to get creative.
 I froze them, dried them and cooked some up, putting them in jars.
 I then created a few more yummy recipes that you can learn below.

-Cherry Vegan Pudding: This raw cherry pudding is so easy to make and is raw so no cooking.
+Cherry Vegan Pudding Is Raw and So Delicious – This cherry pudding is so easy to make and is raw so no cooking.
 It is great for a hot summer day.
 The best part of this pudding is that it is delicious and filled with nutrients.

 Chocolate Cherry Vegan Ice Cream: Can you think of a better combination than chocolate and cherries?
 The answer may be chocolate and cherry ice cream.

 Note: All the recipes at Real Food For Life are white sugar-free, gluten-free and super healthy.
 Check out the other healthy Powerfoods that make these recipes so healthy, balanced and powerful.

 I use cherries in my current Summer Detox for their amazing health properties.